eliottvalette/eliottvalette/README.md

 - 🔭 I’m currently participating in the **ISIC-2024 Kaggle competition and exploring business-oriented machine learning applications.**

 - 🌱 I’m currently learning **C, cloud computing, and fine-tuning my knowledge in AI.**

+- 💻 Last year, **I gained experience in web development and deployed an app**

+- 🎮 In my free time, I create games to train AI using **Reinforcement Learning.**

 - 📫 How to reach me **eliottvalette@gmail.com**